David Kustoff: Health care

 Kustoff voted for the American Health Care Act in May 2017. "[O]ur current health care system is failing Tennesseans", he said.
 Later that month, a woman angrily confronted him about that vote during a town hall meeting at the University of Tennessee at Martin; after the meeting ended and Kustoff along with some of his staff got into their car, she gave chase and allegedly attempted to run them off the road, then confronted them again about Kustoff's vote, reportedly banging on the windows of his car in the process.
 Police later arrested her on a felony charge of reckless endangerment.

 National security

 Kustoff supported Trump's 2017 executive order to impose a temporary ban on entry to the U.S. to citizens of seven Muslim-majority countries, saying, "I believe President Trump is putting American safety first, and I will encourage a long-term plan that is consistent with the values and compassion on which our great nation was founded."

+LGBT rights

+In December 2022, Kustoff was one of 169 Republicans who voted against the Respect for Marriage Act which would require all U.S states to recognize same-sex marriage.
+Kustoff voted against the Equality Act which would amend the original Civil Rights Act of 1964 to protect people from discrimination on the basis of sexual orientation or gender identity.